-Your complaint will be acknowledged within three working days.
+Your complaint will be acknowledged within two working days.
 The relevant Executive Director, or their authorised representative, will try to respond with a full reply within 15 working days.
 If the complaint is particularly complex, an interim response will be sent.

 Where a complaint is upheld:

 (i) The Executive Director or their representative will give you a written apology and explanation.

 (ii) Where possible the error will be corrected or a satisfactory service will be provided as a matter of urgency.

 (iii) Where (ii) is not possible or where you can prove that inconvenience or unsatisfactory service has caused you personal hardship or financial loss, we will compensate you based on the merits of your case.